ipamo/VMWare-Reporter/README.md

 no_ssl_verify = True
 ```

 Several environments may be distinguished.
-Example for two environments "ENV1" and "ENV2":
+Example for two environments named `ENV1` and `ENV2`:

 ```ini
 [vmware-reporter:ENV1]